 Saved by the Society

 By the 1850s, the fabric of the Clock Tower was in a parlous state, and the Council seriously considered demolishing it.
-This Society raised a petition against proposing a public Restoration Fund to which we subscribed £30.
+This Society petitioned against this, proposing a public Restoration Fund to which we subscribed £30.
 The estimated cost of the restoration was £700 but actually ended up costing nearer £1,000 but it did include a new clock with a face illuminated at night by gas jets.

 The necessary repair work was carried out under the supervision of George Gilbert Scott and completed in 1866.
 The lower rooms of Clock Tower were then once again leased out to the highest bidder, such as, the Walklate family who ran their saddlery shop from 1872 until 1898 (insert link to article on Walklate family).